filecoin-project/cpp-filecoin/README.md

 ## Your new Filecoin network start

-To run a new filecoin network, you should run at least two nodes, that will have communication with each other, and a miner (miners are representation of the network power, so more miners connected and sealed, more power your network will have).
+To run a new filecoin network, you should run at least one node, and a miner (miners are representation of the network power, so more miners connected and sealed, more power your network will have).
+In this guide we will consider network of two nodes and two miners(genesis and common ones)

 1. To run the first node you will need to generate a new genesis file which will be an initial instruction for all new conected nodes.
    This can be done with lotus-seed tools: